Tooth Extractions & Removal in Naperville, IL

 - Evaluation: We examine your tooth and review X-rays or 3D scans to plan the best approach

-- Discussion: Dr. Brammeier explains the procedure, anesthesia options, and answers your questions
+- Discussion: Dr. Brammeier walks through the procedure and anesthesia options and answers your questions

-- Aftercare plan: You receive clear instructions for healing and discuss replacement options if needed
+- Aftercare plan: You leave with clear healing instructions and a chance to discuss replacement options if needed

 Helpful Tips

-- Arrange a ride home if you'll be receiving sedation
+- Line up a ride home if you'll be receiving sedation

 - Wear comfortable, loose-fitting clothing

-- Bring a list of current medications and allergies
+- Bring a list of your current medications and allergies

 - Most simple extractions take just 20–30 minutes